dpedu/SignSet/README.md

 - flipx and flipz is used to change what order the signs are updated in.

 - Colors may be used on signs. "&&" (two ampersands) will be replaced by the color symbol, so &&4 would result in red text.
 See more color ids here: http://www.minecraftwiki.net/wiki/Formatting_codes#Color_codes

+- If an HTTP Request fails, the signs will simply not be updated, and an error logged to your server console.

+Tips
+====

+- Try to keep the cube regions as small as possible.
+Every single block within them has to be scanned for signs when updating.

+- Is your text out of order?
+Try adjusting flipx or flipz.

+- "Blank" state not being applied to signs?
+Add lines that only contain a space to the end of your file.